-2 Read Taken from the Gospel for Sunday 31st May 2020 - The Gift of Peace (John 20:19-23) In the evening of the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
+Read Taken from the Gospel for 23rd May 2021 (John 20:19-23): The Gift of Peace (One of the options for the Pentecost Gospel) In the evening of the first day of the week, the doors were closed in the room where the disciples were, for fear of the Jews.
 Jesus came and stood among them.
-He said to them, 'Peace be with you,' and showed them his hands and his side.
-The disciples were filled with joy when they saw the Lord, and he said to them again, 'Peace be with you.
-As the Father sent me, so am I sending you.'
-After saying this he breathed on them and said: 'Receive the Holy Spirit.
-For those whose sins you forgive, they are forgiven; for those whose sins you retain, they are retained.'
+He said to them, "Peace be with you," and showed them his hands and his side.
+The disciples were filled with joy when they saw the Lord, and he said to them again, "Peace be with you.
+As the Father sent me, so am I sending you."
+After saying this he breathed on them and said: "Receive the Holy Spirit.
+For those whose sins you forgive, they are forgiven; for those whose sins you retain, they are retained."

 Reflect After spending a few minutes considering this Gospel, continue by reading Fr Henry Wansbrough's reflection.
-At first sight this is a surprising gospel reading for Pentecost, but of course the event of Pentecost came too late to be a subject for the gospels, and we read the account of another incident where the Risen Christ gave the Spirit to his disciples.
+None of the gospels gives an account of the Day of Pentecost, but St John tells us of another incident where the Risen Christ gave the Spirit to his disciples.
 There are two emphases in the account.
 The first is peace.
 Christ brings peace to his disciples with the double greeting of peace, and peace is a Christian watchword.
-Peace was the song of the angels at Jesus' birth.
-Each of Paul's letters opens with a greeting of peace.
-The letter to the Ephesians proclaims that Christ is our peace, the removal of all worry, strife, envy, jealousy, self-seeking ambition.
+Peace was the song of the angels at Jesus' birth; each of Paul's letters opens with a greeting of peace; the letter to the Ephesians proclaims that Christ is our peace - the reversal of all worry, strife, envy, jealousy, self-seeking ambition.
 'Go in peace' is Jesus' dismissal of those he cures, and also the dismissal at the end of Mass.
 Peace was Jesus' bequest to his disciples after the Last Supper.
-The second watchword is forgiveness, for God was always known as a God of mercy and forgiveness, as Jesus came to show by his constant approach to sinners.
-But the Lord's Prayer shows that if we do not ourselves forgive, we block God's forgiveness of ourselves too.
-'Forgiveness is the only sure path to peace.'
-Does this cause any difficulties?
-Which is more important to you, peace or forgiveness?
-Or are they the same?
+The second watchword is forgiveness, for God was always known as a God of mercy and forgiveness; Jesus came to show this by his constant meeting with and welcoming of sinners.
+Moreover, the Lord's Prayer shows that if we do not ourselves forgive, we block God's forgiveness of ourselves too.
+How can you bring peace more effectively to those you meet?
 Dom Henry Wansbrough OSB